4 steps to make an effective Joomla admin area for client

 - Your project looks more professional with your own style in the back-end.

-- Client will highly recommend you to other people when they feel easy & comfortable to work with you.
+- The client will highly recommend you to other people when they feel easy & comfortable to work with you.

 - Simple is the best